Year of the Nurse and the Midwife

 You will find testimonials under each section.
 More contributions are welcome!
 If you would like to be involved please contact Julie Menzies email@example.com for further information and you will receive guidance documents and a template.

-These are messages from your elected PCCS Council to show the value they place on our nursing workforce.
+These are messages from current or past PCCS Council members to show the value they place on our nursing workforce.